vprnet/old-app-template/README.md

 2. Edit `_example.scss`.
 Valid css is valid scss, so use as much or little Sass as you like.

 3. Compile.
 I use CodeKit (mentioned below).
 CodeKit compiles Sass into CSS, concatenates all stylesheets, and minifies them for production.
-Pretty cool.
+Cool.

 ## To-Do